A Mathematical Lens for Teaching Data Science: Data science curricular foundations

-My (unscientific) poll confirms that the vast majority of introduction to data science courses use either R or Python as a programming language.
-Additionally, many teach additional (mostly agnostic) languages like regular expressions.
-And some teach languages that often work in parallel to R and Python, like SQL.
+There is evidence that the most common programming languages used in introduction to data science courses are R and Python, for example, see Table 1 in \citet{cetinkaya-rundel2021}.
+Ancillary skills such as regular expressions and SQL are key tools in a data scientists' toolbox.
 Certainly, you do your students a service if you provide them practice with common programming languages that they can take directly to a research project or to the workplace.

 But as educators, it is important to remember that we are {\em not} simply teaching a series of functions, or even a programming language.
 Twenty years from now, there may be new languages or new ways of approaching data driven decision making.
-Instead of teaching rote skills, we should be communicating an approach to computing and ideas of {\bf {\em programming concepts}}.
+Instead of teaching rote skills, we should be communicating an approach to computing and ideas of {\bf {\em programming concepts}}, for example, iterations, recursion, vectorization.
 Asking students why we are using the functions we use and to write out (in words!) what the computer program is doing will help students both learn the programming language and also move on to different computing approaches, when and if that adjustment is needed.

 \citet{pruim2023} describe ``Better Coding Practices for Data Scientists."
 There have been many previous calls for better coding practice, but \citet{pruim2023} describe the four Cs for good code: correctness, clarity, containment, and consistency.
 They provide a scaffold for both the instructor and the student to understand not only what works but also how the code works within the context of doing data science well.
 Developing new machine learning methods, extending existing ones, and comparing competing algorithms all requires strong computational foundations as outlined by \citet{pruim2023}.